EnduranceCode/windows-setup-guide/1-fundamental-software.md

 ##### 1.5.2.2.
 Bash prompt customization on the Windows Native File System

 The files used to accomplish my personal customization on the `Windows Native File System` are stored at the folder `%OneDriveCommercial%\dotfiles\bash-win`.
-If a [symlink](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) to the folder `%OneDriveCommercial%\dotfiles` isn't yet created the Windows `%USERPROFILE%`, create executing the below command from the Windows Command Prompt.
+If a [symlink](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) to the folder `%OneDriveCommercial%\dotfiles` isn't yet created in the `%USERPROFILE%` folder, create it executing the below command from the Windows Command Prompt.

     mklink /J %USERPROFILE%\.dotfiles "%OneDriveCommercial%\dotfiles"